josefdaly/joe-chat/README.md

 ## Todo

+- [ ] Save chat history for the duration of a chat-room
 - [ ] Implement "{whoever} is typing" functionality
 - [ ] Close window when x button is clicked would be cool
 - [ ] Add options for a fullscreen chat client for iframe embedding